NFL ODDS Hub

 • NFC / AFC winner

-However, the benefit of futures betting is that the Odds of Tom Brady winning the Super Bowl in August are much more attractive than they are the week before he is about to win yet another championship.
+However, the benefit of futures betting is that the Odds of Tom Brady winning the Super Bowl in August are much more attractive than the week before he is about to win yet another championship.

-There are those who stay away from futures betting because it ties up your funds for multiple months before a bet cashes.
+Some stay away from futures betting because it ties up your funds for multiple months before a bet cashes.

-There are also those who like to place several futures bets before a season starts and enjoy cheering for those bets all 17 weeks of an NFL season.
+Some like to place several futures bets before a season starts and enjoy cheering for those bets all 17 weeks of an NFL season.

 NFL Props